-- 1.1 To document the levy, collection and deposit of the System Development Charge (SDC) in accordance with Article 29, §6-113 of the Annotated Code of Maryland and WSSC's Resolution No. 98-1555. - 1.2 Define terms and phrases referencing SDC as commonly used in the issuance of plumbing permits.
+- (a) To document the levy, collection and deposit of the system development charge (SDC) in accordance with the Public Utilities Article, § 25-401 et seq., Annotated Code of Maryland and WSSC's Resolution No. 98-1555. - (b) Define terms and phrases referencing SDC as commonly used in the issuance of plumbing permits.
+(Amended during 2019 codification; CUS 98-01 § 1)